icon to open the header menu

 Architecture as a field and the architect as a role have been solidified during the Renaissance, consecrating a separation of abstract design and concrete work.
 This shift obfuscates the figure of the craftsman, who is relegated to the role of executioner, until the arrival of civil engineering and blueprints overwhelmingly formalized the discipline ( Pevsner, 1942) .
 While computer science, through its abstract designs, echoes the modernist architect with its pure plans, the programmer, identifying itself with the craftsman, offers different avenues for knowing artefacts.

 The architect emerged from centuries of hands-on work, while the computer scientist (formerly known as mathematician in the 1940s and 1950s) was first to a whole field of practitioners as programmers, followed by a need to regulate and structure those practices.
 Different sequences of events, perhaps, but nonetheless mirroring each other.
 On one side, construction work without an explicit architect, under the supervision of bishops and clerks, did indeed result in significant achievement, such as Notre Dame de Paris or the Sienna Cathedral.
 On the other side, letting go of structured and restricted modes of working characterizing computer programming up to the 1980s resulted in a comparison described in the aptly-named The Cathedral and the Bazaar .
-This essay described the Linux project, the open-source philosophy it propelled into the limelight, and how the quantity of self-motivated workers without rigid working structures (which is not to say without clear designs) can result in better work than if made by a few, select, highly-skilled individuals ( Raymond, 2001 Henningsen, 2020) .
+This essay described the Linux project, the open-source philosophy it propelled into the limelight, and how the quantity of self-motivated workers without rigid working structures (which is not to say without clear designs) can result in better work than if made by a few, select, highly-skilled individuals ( author, year Henningsen, 2020) .

 What we see, then, is a similar result: individuals can cooperate on a long-term basis out of intrinsic motivation, and without clear, individual ownership of the result; a parallel seen in the similar concepts of collective craftsmanship in the Middle-Ages and the egoless programming of today ( Brooks Jr, 1975) .
 Building complex structures through horizontal networks and practical knowledge is therefore possible, with consequences in terms aesthetic appreciations.

 Craftsmanship in our contemporary discourse seems most tied to a retrospective approach: it is often qualified as that which was before manufacture, and the mechanical automation of production ( Thompson, 1934) , preferring materials and context to technological automation.
-Following Sennett's work on craftsmanship as a cultural practice, we will use his definition of craftsmanship as hand-held, tool-based, intrinsically-motivated work which produces functional artefacts, and in the process of which is held the possibility for unique mistakes ( Sennett, 2009) .
+Following Sennett's work on craftsmanship as a cultural practice, we will use his definition of craftsmanship as hand-held, tool-based, intrinsically-motivated work which produces functional artefacts, and in the process of which is held the possibility for unique mistakes ( author, year) .

 At the heart of knowledge transmission and acquisition of the craftsman stands the practice , and inherent in the practice is the good practice , the one leading to a beautiful result.
 The existence of an aesthetic experience of code, and the adjectives used to qualify it (smelly, spaghetti, muddy), pointed at in Lexical Field in Programmer Discourse , already hints at an appreciation of code beyond its formalisms and rationalisms, and towards its materiality.